boostercloud/booster/docs/README.md

 }
 ```

+We can do any validation in the command handler before storing the event, for our
+example, we'll just save the received data in a `PostCreated` event.

 #### 4. First entity

-Now we have a command and an event, however, we do not have any data representation of a
-`Post`.
-To do so, we will create an `entity`.
+So far, our `PostCreated` event suggests we need a `Post` entity.
+Entities are a
+representation of the current state, so an Entity reduces all the events with the same
+`entityID`.
+Let's then use the entities generator:

 ```bash
 boost new:entity Post --fields title:string content:string author:string --reduces PostCreated
 ```

 This time Booster has created a file called `Post.ts` in the `src/entities` directory.

-An entity is a reduction function applied to a series of events.
-For this example, we won't
-take into account the previous state of the `Post`, so we will create a new one
+The generator creates one reducer function for each kind of event.
+As we only have one
+event yet, it will create one function.
+The reducer functions in Booster work similarly to
+the `reduce` callback functions in Node: they receive an event and the previous state and
+generate a new version of the state.
+When we receive a `PostCreated` event, we just return
-from the Event's data.
+a new `Post` copying the fields from the event:

 ```typescript
 // src/entities/Posts.ts